DS@GT ARC

 1. What is CLEF?

-CLEF (Conference and Labs of the Evaluation Forum) is an annual independent peer-reviewed conference that focuses on advancing research in information access systems, particularly in multilingual and multimodal contexts.
+CLEF (Conference and Labs of the Evaluation Forum) is an annual independent peer-reviewed conference focused on information access systems in multilingual and multimodal contexts.
+It provides infrastructure for testing, tuning, and evaluating these systems, and for creating reusable test collections through community-based evaluation labs.

 2. What lab/task should I pursue?

 Each lab and task addresses a problem in a particular domain.
 Are you more interested in natural language processing?
 Computer vision?
 Biodiversity conservation?
 Medical applications?
 Multi-modality?
 You may find a summary of each lab in the last question of this FAQ.
-Review the task overview papers on the CLEF working notes page: CEUR-WS.org/Vol-3740 - Working Notes of CLEF 2024.
+Review the task overview papers in the most recent CLEF working notes: Working Notes of CLEF 2025 (CEUR-WS Vol-4038).

 3. How many tasks can I participate in?